wilsonmar/wilsonmar.github.io/_posts/2025-06-15-futurefun.md

    * Activities are performed under least-privilege permissions
    * Logging, Metrics, Traces are collected
    * Issues from trends are highlighted as alerts when appropriate
+   * Hash of files are created and checked to identify malicious replacements

 <a name="StartWithSafety"></a>